YSSF8/crosshair-y/README.md

    - **Hue**: Modify the hue slider to change the crosshair color.
    - **Rotation**: Adjust the rotation slider to rotate the crosshair.
    - **Opacity**: Adjust the opacity slider to change the crosshair visibility level.
+   - **Move Crosshair**: Reposition the crosshair by dragging it in the settings preview or by using the `Ctrl + Shift + S` shortcut to snap it to your current cursor location.
+You can always revert to the locked, center-screen position from the settings menu.
 4. **Presets**: Use the “Presets” pane to save your current setup, load a previously saved one, or delete any you no longer need.
 5. **Toggling Visibility**: Use the toggle switch to show or hide the crosshair overlay.
 6. **Settings**: Access the settings window to reset configurations or manage crosshair directories.